sushanthj/Limited_Data_Tracker/README.md

 ### 2.2.
 Filtering the Zero Shot Detections

-- If running inference on non-anntated data, we will not get predicted labels from the zero-shot detector's bounding boxes.
+- If running inference on non-annotated data, we will not get predicted labels from the zero-shot detector's bounding boxes.
 Hence, these will need to be filtered.
 - **To build a filter on only 100 images of the video sequence, where only one side of the car is visible, would highly overfit any classification network.**
 - Hence, to build a common pipeline which can finetune a classifier on any unseen data, I needed more views of the object of interest.

-**I utilized a pre-trianed diffusion model which builds a 3D geometry** by optimizing an SDF called [One-2-3-45](https://arxiv.org/pdf/2306.16928.pdf).
-I had to slightly hack this pipeline to output 2000 views instead of a discrete 4 views of the object.
+**I utilized a pre-trianed diffusion model which builds a 3D geometry** by optimizing a Signed Distance Function (SDFs) called
+[One-2-3-45](https://arxiv.org/pdf/2306.16928.pdf).
+I had to slightly hack this pipeline to output ~5600 views instead of a discrete 4 views of the object.

 ### 2.3.
 Building and Training the Classifier